Frankazo/come-criollo-client/README.md

 ### Technologies Used

-- Express.js
-- MongoDB / Mongoose
+- React.js
 - Javascript
+- Bootstrap
+- Axios

 ### Catalog of Routes